RaphaelIT7/gmod-holylib/README.md

 ### Functions

 #### physenv.SetLagThreshold(number ms)
-The lag threshold(time in ms) which if exceeded will cause it to call the `HolyLib:PhysicsLag` hook.
+The lag threshold(time in ms) which if exceeded will cause it to call the `HolyLib:OnPhysicsLag` hook.

 > [!NOTE]
 > Only works on Linux32